How to Make the Most of your Visit

 I came across the West Point Military Museum while searching for things to add to my list of free and fun things to do in the Hudson Valley.
 In researching the Museum, I found out that this special place houses all kinds of military artifacts and I was intrigued to pay a visit.

 - My hubby is a Marine Veteran and this made the decision to take an afternoon to visit the West Point Military Museum an easy one.
 He is also a history geek, so this was a no-brainer.

 “Since 1843, the mission of the West Point Museum has been to collect, preserve, exhibit and interpret historically significant artifacts…”West Point Website

-The Museum houses artifacts and equipment on 4 different levels.
+The Museum, located in Olmstead Hall, houses artifacts and equipment on 4 different levels.
 The galleries are filled to the brim with items dating back to the start of warfare in history.

 Where in the Hudson Valley are they located?

-West Point, NY is a small town located near the Town of Highland Mills, NY.
+West Point, NY is a small town located near the Town of Highland Falls, NY.
 These locations are right along the Hudson River.

 Located in Orange County, NY, West Point is easily accessible by car.

 The drive to West Point is an interesting one.
 As you drive there, you are first surrounded by the majestic mountains of the Hudson Highlands.
 This scenery showcases the beauty of the Hudson Valley.
-You then drive off of Route 9W and through the quaint little town of Highland Mills.
+You then drive off of Route 9W and through the quaint little town of Highland Falls.

 After passing some homes and businesses, you enter the area of West Point, NY.